 Insofar as taxes and/or social security contributions are due by STAK DG with regard to acquiring the share certificates by share certificate holders, STAK DG can recover these taxes and/or premiums from the share certificate holder concerned.

 In case of a dispute the Dutch version of the TCA shall prevail.

 Keep in mind that most of the information or other material posted in the Community is user generated and not official support provided by us.
 As with any information or advice, obtained through any medium, you should use your judgment and exercise caution where appropriate, regardless of from whom such material originates.
-For official support with account related and payment related questions, please submit a ticket to our customer service department via the form on the contact page.
+For official support with account related and payment related questions, please submit a ticket to our customer service department using the contact button.

 In order to protect the integrity of our users and to maintain the Community as efficient and helpful as possible for the users, we expect you to observe the following rules:

 • Before searching for a thread related to your topic or posting a question regarding a problem, try reinstalling the RotS application or check the FAQ.